Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-Fig.~\ref{compare_spectra} shows a comparison of the transmission spectrum of the evening and morning limbs measured with the three pipelines described above.
+Fig.~\ref{compare_spectra}A-D shows a comparison of the transmission spectrum of the evening and morning limbs measured with the three pipelines described above.
 The shape of the spectrum for each limb is consistent between the three pipelines.
-However, there seems to be an offset between each of them.
-We find that this offset is purely driven by small differences in the $T_0$ constrained from the white light curve by each pipeline.
-Even though these differences in $T_0$ between pipelines are within the 1$\sigma$ error on $T_0$, they still affect the offset between the morning and evening spectrum as $T_0$ is fixed to the value constrained from the white light curve while fitting the spectroscopic light curve in each pipeline.
-Fig.~\ref{t0_vs_diff} shows this effect, where the difference in transit depth at 1.4 $\mu$m between the morning and evening terminators from each pipeline shows a direct correlation with the median $T_0$ obtained by that pipeline.
-This effect leads to about 200 ppm offset differences between the spectra derived by the three pipelines.
-To take this offset difference into account within our analysis and interpretation, we allow for the morning spectrum to move by up to 200 ppm offset relative to the evening spectrum in our modeling and Bayesian retrieval analysis.
-Fig.~\ref{compare_spectra_bm} shows a comparison of the spherical spectrum measured with each pipeline and they are found to be consistent with each other.
+However, there are small offsets in transit depths between each of them.
+We find that this offset is driven by differences in the $T_0$ constraints from the white light curve by each pipeline, as discussed in \S\ref{sec:t0}.
+The FIREFLy pipeline uses the NIRSpec/G395H white light curve along with the NIRISS/SOSS white light curve to determine the mid-transit time.
+The Fu and the Eureka! pipelines use only the white light curve from the NIRISS/SOSS observation to measure $T_0$.
+Although the derived $T_0$ differ by less than their reported 1$\sigma$ uncertainty, they still affect the offset between the morning and evening spectrum because $T_0$ is used as a fixed input for fitting the spectroscopic light curves in each pipeline.
+Fig.~\ref{t0_vs_diff} shows the difference in transit depth at 1.4~{$\upmu$}m between the morning and evening limbs from each pipeline, which depends on the mid-transit time $T_0$ obtained by that pipeline.
+This effect leads to about 100~ppm offset differences between the spectra derived by the three pipelines.
+This is less than the $\pm$250~ppm offset between the morning limb and evening limb spectra caused by the 12 s uncertainty (1$\sigma$) on $T_0$ (see \S\ref{sec:t0}).
+To account for both offsets, we allow the morning spectrum to shift with a variable offset within $\pm$250~ppm relative to the evening spectrum in our modeling and Bayesian retrieval analysis below.
+Fig.~\ref{compare_spectra}E-F shows a comparison of the spherical spectrum measured with each pipeline, which are consistent with each other.